AdroitAnandAI/Crime-Analysis-Prediction/README.md

 ![biv2](https://github.com/AdroitAnandAI/Crime-Analysis-Prediction/blob/master/images/biv2.PNG)

-## correlation among features for each location: 'west', 'central' & 'urban'
+## Correlation among features for each location: 'west', 'central' & 'urban'

 Lets try to find if there is any correlation among features for each location: 'west', 'central' & 'urban'.